 - Packaged foods, with calorie values on the pack, could aid portion control.

 - If eating out, we could share a portion with a friend.

-H. Maintain a healthy body weight – The right weight for each us depends on factors like our gender, height, age, and genes.
+H. Maintain a healthy body weight – The right weight for each of us depends on factors like our gender, height, age, and genes.
 Being overweight increases the risks of a wide range of diseases, including diabetes, heart diseases, and cancer.

 Excess body fat comes from eating more than we need.
 The extra calories can come from any caloric nutrient – protein, fat, carbohydrate, or alcohol, but fat is the most concentrated source of energy.
-Physical activity helps us spend the energy, and makes us feel good.
+Physical activity helps us spend energy, and makes us feel good.
 The message is reasonably simple: if we are gaining weight, we need to eat less and be more active!

 I. Get on the move, make it a habit! – Physical activity is important for people of all weight ranges and health conditions.
 It helps us burn off the extra calories, it is good for the heart and circulatory system, it maintains or increases our muscle mass, it helps us focus, and improves overall health well-being.
 We don’t have to be top athletes to get on the move!
-150 minutes per week of moderate physical activity is advised, and it can easily become part of our daily routine.
+150 minutes per week of moderate physical activity are advised, and it can easily become part of our daily routine.
 We all could:

 - use the stairs instead of the elevator,

 - go for a walk during lunch breaks (and stretch in our offices in between)